sql-machine-learning/fluid/doc/design.md

 fluid is a transpiler that converts a Python program into a YAML file representing a workflow that can be executed by Tekton Pipeline.

 fluid accepts a subset of Python syntax, namely, function definitions and function invocations.
-A comprehensive understandign of fluid is an Python compiler that outputs Kubernetes-native programs.
+A comprehensive understanding of fluid is an Python compiler that outputs Kubernetes-native programs.

 ## Kubernetes Resource